Azure/azure-sdk-for-java/sdk/healthinsights/azure-health-insights-radiologyinsights/README.md

 In order to interact with the Health Insights Radiology Insights service, you'll need to create an instance of the [`RadiologyInsightsClient`][radiology_insights_client_class] class.
 You can either use the **DefaultAzureCredential** or an **API key** to instantiate a client object.

-For both authentication methods you need an **endpoint**, which you can obtain from the resource information in the [Azure Portal][azure_portal].
+You need an **endpoint**, which you can obtain from the resource information in the [Azure Portal][azure_portal].
 Alternatively, you can use the [Azure CLI][azure_cli] snippet below to get the endpoint from the Health Insights resource.

 ```bash
 az cognitiveservices account show --resource-group <your-resource-group-name> --name <your-resource-name> | jq -r .properties.endpoint